itexussoft/docker-manual/README.md

 We need it to dockerize our app.

-Please consider to [read](https://docs.docker.com/compose/rails/) how to dockerize sample rails app to use it in development because it's not part of this guide to teach you how to work with Docker.
+Please consider to [read](https://docs.docker.com/compose/rails/) how to dockerize sample rails app to use it in development because it's not part of this guide to teach you how to work with Docker. :smiley:

 ## Create automated build in Docker Hub